ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ```

 **This is the UI for the Heasarc data petrieve pipeline.**<br>
 The user inputs an object name, selects multiple missions, and fetches observational data.
 The retrieved data appears in a table in pop-up window, allowing the user to select multiple entries and download them simultaneously, and filter their desired data.
+Also user can provide the direct FTP-link/local-path to fetch the observation.
 ![Retrieve Data](assets/retrieve.png)<br>

 ### 2. Running the Heasarc Command with python
 For the cleaning of observation files of various sources (eg. Nicer, NuSTAR), we need the HEASoft tools, which runs on bash.
 But
 these commands also can be run in Python with [HEASoftpy](https://heasarc.gsfc.nasa.gov/lheasoft/heasoftpy/).
-It provides python wrappers that call the HEASoft tools, allowing for easy integration into other python code.
+It provides python wrappers that call the HEASoft tools, allowing for easy integration into python code.

 ```python